Dowline1/MLS-Tasks-2020/README.md

 ### Standard Deviation
 The Standard Deviation is a measure of how far apart numbers are in a dataset denoted by the symbol σ or sigma.
 Standard Deviation is calculated by taking the square root of the **variance** with variance being calculated by taking each value in the set, subtracting this from the overall average as the **difference** and finally squaring this difference and finding the average of all these differences giving you the variance (Math is Fun, 2017).

+### Iris Dataset
+The Iris dataset is a famous multi-variant dataset created by Ronald Fisher for his 1936 publication on the use of multiple measurements in linear discriminant analysis.
+For the dataset Fisher took length and width measurements of Sepals and Petals of 150 plants evenly over 3 species of Iris Flower.

+The dataset is commonly used in the teaching of machine learning techniques and in this project we will attempt to use <i>k</i>-Means Clustering to identify species of iris after training the model.